Badger State Trail: Belleville to Monticello

 When the tunnel reopens, it promises a thrilling experience.
 Trail-goers learn about the tunnel history from interpretive markers at a rest area on the southern end of the passageway.
 Picnic tables are located there too.
 South of the tunnel, the trail passes high above a valley, offering beautiful views of forests and farmland.

 Until the tunnel reopens, bicycles must detour using one of two routes.
-One route goes west on Tunnel Road for 2.2 miles.
+One route goes right (west) on Tunnel Road for 2.2 miles.
 It is hilly, has several turns, and doesn’t offer cyclists great visibility from vehicles on the road.
-The longer detour takes bikers east on Tunnel Road to County Highway CC.
-Turn right on the county road and right again on Exeter Road until reaching the trail.
+The longer detour takes bikers left (east) on Tunnel Road to County Highway CC.
+Turn right (south) on the county road and right (west) again on Exeter Road until reaching the trail.
 This route is 3.5 miles.
 Bicyclists are more visible to passing motorists on this route, but there is heavier traffic on County Highway CC.

 After completing the detour, cyclists appreciate the trail’s slow downward grade toward the village of Monticello.
 As the Badger State Trail journeys through farmlands and marshes, deer may be seen in adjoining fields.
 Wild turkeys often strut across the trail, and blue jays, robins, cardinals, and blackbirds are seen and heard along the route.

-Throughout this forest, the Badger State Trail parallels another bike path: the Sugar River State Trail.
-Several spur paths along this section connect the two trails.
-Since the Monticello trailhead is located on the Sugar River State Trail, bicyclists may want to take one of the spur trails to switch to that trail.
+Throughout this forest, the Badger State Trail parallels the Sugar River State Trail.
+Spur paths in this section connect the two trails.
+Since the Monticello trailhead is located on the Sugar River State Trail, bicyclists may want to take a spur trail to switch to that trail.
 Otherwise, the trailhead can easily be reached by turning right at the Badger State Trail’s intersection with County Highway E and traveling a few hundred yards to its entrance.

 The Monticello trailhead is located by an old railroad depot.
 A parking lot, restrooms, and information kiosk are found there.
 It is located off County Highway EE.
 It is reached from Wisconsin State Highway 69 by turning east on County Highway F (Lake Avenue) in Monticello.
 Travel past the lake and through town.
 After several curves in the road, continue east on County Highway EE and the trailhead will appear on the left (north).